Transitional development assistance Overcoming crises, strengthening resilience, creating new prospects

 Almost five million people in the Sahel region are affected by protracted food insecurity.
 The region is characterised by recurrent droughts, political instability, limited access to basic services and high population growth.

-Together with the World Food Programme of the United Nations (WFP), the BMZ developed the initiative for resilience in the Sahel to bring about sustainable improvements in the food and income situations of people in Burkina Faso, Chad, Niger, Mali, and Mauretania.
+Together with the World Food Programme of the United Nations (WFP), the BMZ developed the initiative for resilience in the Sahel to bring about sustainable improvements in the food and income situations of people in Burkina Faso, Chad, Niger, Mali, and Mauritania.

 The support ranges from providing school meals to rehabilitating agricultural land.
 People work for cash on a temporary basis.
 The influx of cash strengthens local markets.
 So far, 1.4 million people have benefited from these measures.

 Recently, the United Nations Children's Fund (UNICEF) has also begun supporting children and young people in the Sahel in cooperation with WFP, working in the areas of education, food security, improving water and sanitation, and child protection.
-By 2022, a total of 3 million people will have been reached in Niger, Mali and Mauretania, 1.9 million of them are children.
+By 2022, a total of 3 million people will have been reached in Niger, Mali and Mauritania, 1.9 million of them are children.

 Practical examples of transitional development assistance | Inclusive living Developing infrastructure and promoting peaceful communities in Iraq